begin-theadventure/lutris-scripts/lutris-scripts/Northstar/EA App/Readme.md

     _Application_: **Enable In-game overlay**.

-4. If you don't have the game files, install them, but if you do, the EA App has no option to add them (it's possible with [Origin](https://github.com/begin-theadventure/lutris-scripts/tree/main/lutris-scripts/Northstar/Origin)).
+4. If you don't have the game files, install them, but if you do, the EA App has no option to add them.

     Alternatively, you can Run EXE inside prefix (NorthstarLauncher.exe) without adding the files, but it won't count the hours played.